rootoor-dev/Compute-formulas-of-statistics-from-scratch/statistics-and-formulas.md

 # SKEWNESS
 if the skewness is BETWEEN -2 and +2, there are NOT extremes in the data.
 If the skewness is less than -2 or greater than +2, there ARE extremes in the data.
-**When there are extremes in the data, the mean is a worse measure of trend.
+**When there are extremes in the data, the mean is a worse measure of tendancy.
 So don't use it!**

 ```